-You shouldn’t need to compromise on comfort or spend a lot to keep your house at a refreshing setting during muggy weather.
+You shouldn’t be forced to give up comfort or spend a lot to keep your home at the right setting during hot days.

-But what is the best setting, exactly?
-We go over recommendations from energy specialists so you can find the best temperature for your loved ones.
+But what is the right temperature, exactly?
+We review suggestions from energy pros so you can choose the best temperature for your home.

-Here’s what we advise for the most energy-efficient setting for air conditioning in Ballwin and St. Charles.
+Here’s what we recommend for the most energy-efficient setting for air conditioning in Ballwin and St. Charles.

 Recommended Thermostat Settings for Summer